Select therapeutic use:

 As a complete regimen to treat HIV-1 infection in antiretroviral treatment-naive adults with HIV-1 RNA ≤100,000 copies/mL at the start of therapy and in certain virologically-suppressed (HIV-1 RNA <50 copies/mL) adults on a stable antiretroviral regimen at start of therapy in order to replace their current antiretroviral treatment regimen.
 See full labeling.

-Concomitant carbamazepine, oxcarbazepine, phenobarbital, phenytoin, rifabutin, rifampin, rifapentine, esomeprazole, dexlansoprazole, lansoprazole, omeprazole, pantoprazole, rabeprazole, systemic dexamethasone (more than single dose), St. John's wort.
+Concomitant carbamazepine, oxcarbazepine, phenobarbital, phenytoin, rifampin, rifapentine, esomeprazole, dexlansoprazole, lansoprazole, omeprazole, pantoprazole, rabeprazole, systemic dexamethasone (more than single dose), St. John's wort.

-Suspend if lactic acidosis or hepatotoxicity (eg, hepatomegaly, steatosis) occurs.
-Women, obesity, prolonged nucleoside exposure, other risk factors for hepatic dysfunction: increased risk of toxicity (monitor).
+Risk of lactic acidosis or severe hepatomegaly with steatosis; suspend if occurs.
+Women, obesity, prolonged nucleoside exposure, other risk factors for hepatic dysfunction: increased risk of toxicity.
 Not for treating chronic hepatitis B; test for HBV before starting therapy and monitor patients coinfected with HIV-1 and HBV during and for several months after stopping treatment (discontinuing therapy may exacerbate HBV infection).
-Renal impairment: monitor CrCl, serum phosphorus, urine glucose and protein before and periodically during therapy.
+Assess CrCl prior to initiating therapy in all patients.
+Monitor CrCl, serum phosphorus, urine glucose and protein prior to initiation and periodically during therapy in patients at risk for renal impairment.
+Discontinue immediately if severe skin or hypersensitivity reactions develop.
+Severe hepatic impairment.
 Increased risk of hepatotoxicity; monitor LFTs before and during therapy for all patients.
 May prolong QTc interval with supratherapeutic doses.
-History of bone fractures or other risks for osteoporosis or bone loss: monitor bone mineral density (BMD); consider Vitamin D and calcium supplementation.
+History of bone fractures or other risks for osteoporosis or bone loss: monitor bone mineral density (BMD); consider Vit.D and calcium supplementation.
 Pregnancy (Cat.B).
 Nursing mothers: not recommended.